ukoloff/execjs-xtrn/README.md

 Path to [this polyfill](lib/execjs/wsh/es5.js) is available as `ExecJS::Xtrn::Wsh::ES5` constant.

+In addition, only Wsh engine have JSON polyfill applied to it.
+Wvm and Ole engines don't know JSON, and if it's needed, one have preload json2 polyfill, available at ExecJS::Xtrn::Engine::Json2.

 Gem [coffee-script](https://rubygems.org/gems/coffee-script) since v2.4.0 introduces another incompatibility: it silently creates global function.
 This approach works in regular ExecJS but fails in ExecJS::Xtrn.
 As a workaround pin `coffee-script` gem version to 2.3.0.